-AFMA may vary or amend a concession holder's entitlements in the current or subsequent years for any overcatch not balanced with uncaught quota, or discovered following conviction, or where AFMA has reason to believe that catches were misreported.
+AFMA may vary or amend a concession holder's entitlements in the current or subsequent years for

+- any over catch not balanced with uncaught quota, - discovered conviction, or - where AFMA has reason to believe that catches were misreported.

 Concession holders may also face administrative restrictions where catches have exceeded their quota holdings during the fishing season.